Qutbuddin Mubarak Shah: Ascension

 The paiks who had killed Malik Kafur claimed credit for putting Mubarak Shah on the throne, and demanded high positions in his court.
 Mubarak Khan had them beheaded instead.

 Mubarak Shah attributed his rise to power to the divine will.
 He once asked his courtiers if any of them had expected him to become the king.
-When they replied in negative, he declared that the Allah had made him the king, and only the Allah could remove him from that position.
+When they replied in negative, he declared that Allah had made him the king, and only Allah could remove him from that position.
 He assumed the title Khalifatullah ("Representative of God"), which appears on his coins.

 Policies

 To win popular support, Mubarak Shah revoked several of Alauddin's decisions: